 If you want to add a North arrow, then click the Add Image button.
 In the item properties tab, choose the North arrow you want to use in your map.

 Maps always incorporate a representation of scale.
 Small scale maps cover more ground like the size of a country.
 But large scale maps have more detail such as a tiny settlement.

 Finally, click the Add Legend button to insert one in the map.
-By clicking the filter button on the item properties tab, it limits the legend to what’s displayed in the map.
+By clicking the filter button on the “Item Properties” tab, it limits the legend to what’s displayed on the map.
 You’ll notice that the legend item descriptions need a bit of work.
-Even though it can be tedious, you’ll have to change each and every legend item to something cleaner.
+Even though it can be tedious, you’ll have to change every legend item to something cleaner.

 Do-It-Yourself Mapping in QGIS